paultakata/On-The-Map/README.md

 let me call a refresh method in the parent view controller from the posting view controller.
 Ha!
 Take that, small yet irritating problem!

+I also integrated the Facebook framework into this app to demonstrate the "Login With Facebook" authentication method.
+This gave the user the option to authenticate themselves either using their Udacity credentials or their Facebook identity.